adinas94/King-Country-Regression/README.md

   ![model3 assumptions](images/model_4_assumptions.png)

- **THE RESULT:** We saw very slim improvement in our R-squared (0.607 --> .609).
+ **THE RESULT:** We saw very slim improvement in our R-squared (0.607 --> 0.609).
 The distribution of residuals looked even better and more normal than in the previous two versions of the model.
 We are almost at 0 for the mean of our residuals.

 #### Fourth Iteration - Model 4

 Since our client is interested in identifying the most profitable areas to build in, we wanted to express zip code as a more meaningful variable.
 We replace it with the name of the city.
 Since our regression model doesn't work with string values for our categorical variables, we turned the county's 13 cities into dummies.
-To avoid the dummy trap, we decided it's best to drop Seattle, which makes the most sense as a baseline for coefficient interpretation.
+To avoid the dummy variable trap, we decided it's best to drop Seattle, which makes the most sense as a baseline for coefficient interpretation.

 **THE RESULT:** Our R-squared went up again (0.687): it now explains about 68.7% of our data variance.
 We have a few p-values over our 0.05 threshhold, which we dropped before the next iteration.
 The coefficients for cities, compared to the baseline Seattle, made sense.
 For example, prices in Black Diamond, Bellevue and Mercer Island go up compared to Seattle.